Film Australia: Films

+Between 1964 and 1966 the Commonwealth Film Unit produced a series of short promotional films titled "Life in Australia", commissioned by the Australian Department of Immigration for overseas distribution.
+The twelve films focused on Sydney, Melbourne, Brisbane, Adelaide, Perth, Hobart, Geelong, Launceston, Cairns, Mount Gambier, Wagga Wagga and Geraldton, and were designed to attract migrants, particularly from Britain, by presenting employment opportunities and an image of a modern, prosperous society.
+Each film followed a similar format, highlighting industry, education, housing, healthcare, sport and cultural life.
+The series has since been described by the National Film and Sound Archive as reflecting an "idyllic vision of the 1960s".

+Following the transfer of administration of the Film Australia Collection to the NFSA in 2011, the NFSA undertook restoration of the "Life in Australia" migration film series in 4K resolution.
+The restored films were published online between 2019 and 2025.
+The NFSA has described the series as an important historical "time capsule", reflecting the government film making style of the 1950s and 1960s and the migration policies of the era.

 In 1967 Film Australia (then the Commonwealth Film Unit) produced a movie titled One Man's Road which prominently featured Aboriginal Australian activist Clive Andrew Williams, in which he shared many stories about his life.
 Upon the film's release, Williams was dismayed to discover that the Australian Department of Territories had been using the movie as propaganda to promote the cultural assimilation of Aboriginal people, something which Williams opposed.

 In 1973 Film Australia gained its first female producer, Suzanne Baker, who in 1977 became the first Australian woman to win an Academy Award, for Best Animated Short Film, for Leisure, animated by Bruce Petty.

 Some of Michael Thornhill's first films were short documentaries made for the Commonwealth Film Unit, including The Esperance story (1968) and Cheryl and Kevin (1974).
 One of Film Australia's most successful films is A Steam Train Passes.
 It has won many awards and is generally regarded as Australia's finest railway film.

 Film Australia also created one of Australia's most successful children's television programs, Johnson and Friends, which ran for four series.
 The program sold to over 50 territories and ran from 1990 until 1995.
 This venture also lead to the creation of further children's programs, including The Girl from Tomorrow / Tomorrow's End, Boffins, Escape from Jupiter / Return to Jupiter and Spellbinder / Land of the Dragon Lord.